Gutrila-DFTB/Gutrila-DFTB.github.io/src/pages/blog/posts/markdown-tutorial.md

 Markdown is a powerful tool for creating well-formatted documents quickly and efficiently.
 Whether you're writing documentation, taking notes, or creating content for the web, Markdown provides a simple yet effective way to structure your text.

-Remember: The best way to learn Markdown is to practice!
-Try creating your own documents and experiment with different syntax elements.
+Now, it is your turn!
+Let's give it a go and try creating your own documents, remember to experiment with different syntax elements.